-Protecting Your Home in Florida from Lightning Strikes
+Protecting Your Home in Florida From Lightning Strikes

-How to Safeguard Your Home from Lightning Strikes
+How To Safeguard Your Home From Lightning Strikes

 Lighting that hits your house directly can actually explode the concrete and bricks and tear through the chimney and roof, leading to an inferno as it sets off fires.
 What's more, lightning can get into your home through an antenna, satellite dish or weather vane, as well as cable or phone lines, so you have to stay on guard during dangerous weather.

 How can you safeguard your home from lightning strikes to prevent damage and injury?
-Here some steps you can start taking now to protect your property and family.
+Here are some steps you can start taking now to protect your property and family.

 Unplug Appliances and Electronics